Basic Rigging - RB

-YOU MUST BRING THE FOLLOWING ITEMS TO THIS COURSE:
+YOU MUST WEAR/BRING THE FOLLOWING ITEMS TO THIS COURSE:

 * HARD HAT

-All other course training material will be provided by Cobra.
-We also provide tea, coffee & biscuits during the course, however lunch is NOT included so you will need to BRING or BUY your own lunch each day from nearby shops.
+We provide filtered water, tea, coffee & biscuits during the course, however lunch is NOT included so you will need to BRING or BUY your own lunch from nearby shops.